Logarithmique51/APIURCA/README.md

 # APIURCA
-An API which use Web Scrapping do get informations ( Timetable, Grades ... )
+An API which use Web Scrapping to get informations ( Timetable, Grades ... )

 It use `PHP` as main language.